bsurmanski/wlc/README.md

     add(1, 2)   // valid, return 3  (i=1, j=2)

 ### Tuples
-Due to limitations of static typing, tuples will be more like unnamed structs than true tuples.
+Tuple provide a way to combine multiple data types into a single record without providing an explicit type name.
+Due to limitations of static typing, tuples will be more like unnamed structs than true tuples of dynamic languages.
 This means that indexing can only be done with static integers.
 This is because in a statement like

     [int, char^] myTuple
     ...